 Option C configures DNS bindings and Hostname bindings automatically for you.
 This way, your Web App can be accessed using custom domain as soon as the purchase is complete (baring DNS propagation delays in few cases).
-In case, your Web App is behind Azure Traffic Manager, you will not see an option to assign root domain, as A-Records do not work with the Traffic Manager.
+If your Web App is behind Azure Traffic Manager, you won't see an option to assign root domain, as A-Records do not work with the Traffic Manager.
 You can always assign the domains/sub-domains purchased through one Web App to another Web App and vice-versa.
-See step 8 for more details.
+For more information, see step 8.

-Click the Select on Buy Domains blade, then you will see the purchase information on Purchase confirmation blade.
-If you accept the legal terms and click Buy, your order will be submitted and you can monitor the purchasing process on Notification.
+Click the Select on the Buy Domains page, then you see the purchase information on the Purchase confirmation page.
+When you accept the legal terms and click Buy, your order is submitted, and you can monitor the purchasing process on Notification.
 Domain purchase can take few minutes to complete.

 If you successfully ordered a domain, you can manage the domain and assign to your web app.
 Click the "..." at the right side of your domain.
 Then you can Cancel purchase or Manage domain.
-Click Manage domain, then we can bind subdomain to our web app on Manage domain blade.
-If you want to bind a subdomain to a different Web App then perform this step from within the context of the respective Web App.
-Over here you an choose to assign the domain to Traffic manager endpoint (if Web App is behind TM) by simply selecting Traffic manager name from the Drop down menu.
-By doing this, domain/subdomain will be automatically assigned to all the Web Apps behind that Traffic Manager endpoint.
+Click Manage domain, then you can bind a subdomain to your web app on the Manage domain page.
+If you want to bind a subdomain to a different Web App, then perform this step from within the context of the respective Web App.
+Here, you can choose to assign the domain to Traffic manager endpoint (if Web App is behind TM) by selecting the Traffic manager name from the drop-down menu.
+This way, the domain/subdomain is automatically assigned to all the Web Apps behind that Traffic Manager endpoint.

-Once configuration has completed, the custom domain name will be listed in the Hostname bindings section of your web app.
+Once configuration completes, the custom domain name is listed in the Hostname bindings section of your web app.